Slow Blog Manifesto

 • A Slow Blogger is identified by the button below - no trouser-legs at half-mast or special handshakes!

-• Members of the Slow Blog Movement can if they wish share their activities and achievements (or excuses) in a Linky party here or at a guest host's blog at the end of each month.
-A member may have had a productive month, or simply been smelling the flowers.
+• A member may have had a productive month, or simply been smelling the flowers.
 Having nothing to show is less important than having something to say!

 • Nothing in the above is to be taken entirely seriously.